molly/GorillaBot/README.md

 __Version:__ 1.0

 ## Installation
-_Download code from the master branch.
-Code in the development branch is often incomplete._
+_Download code from the `master` branch.
+Code in the `rewrite` branch is often incomplete and non-functional._

 1. Run `python3 commander.py` from the source directory.
 This will step you through creating a configuration file if you don't have one already.
 If you already have a configuration file, you can use that same configuration file or create a new one.
 2. Enter any information in the command line prompts.